ziqihuangg/Awesome-Evaluation-of-Visual-Generation/README.md

 <!--
 Papers to read and to organize:
-Rethinking FID: Towards a Better Evaluation Metric for Image Generation -->
+- Rethinking FID: Towards a Better Evaluation Metric for Image Generation
+- Wasserstein Distortion: Unifying Fidelity and Realism -->